elastic/connectors/docs/DEVELOPING.md

 ### Connector Limitations

-- To fetch last updated time in PostgreSQL, User needs to ensure that the `track_commit_timestamp` is set to `on`.
-If not, then data will index in every sync.
+- To fetch the last updated time in PostgreSQL, `track_commit_timestamp` must be set to `on`.
+Otherwise, all data will index in every sync.
-- Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
+- Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.

 ### E2E Tests